Craiel/BlizzTweaks/README.md

-# Small Tweaks to the standard Blizzard UI
+# Small Tweaks to the standard Blizzard Interface

+## Features

+### UI
+- Show Number of Slots on Bag items
+- Show Item Level on Gear in inventory, paper doll and inspect frame
+- Show Item level and spec on tooltips on players
+- Show Item level of target in inspect frame

+### Functional
+- Auto Repair
+- Auto Sell Junk

 ### Usage